gdmoney/knowledge/README.md

 Belief that one’s private thoughts are different from those of others.

+### Identity Politics
+Type of tribalism prioritizing and highlighting concerns of a group based on racial, gender, religious, etc. identity without regard to broader interest.

 ### Gall's Law (John Gall)
 A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.